 If you would like to include a gift to Reprieve in your Will, you can do so in the way that is best for you and your loved ones.
 Your donation will also be free from inheritance tax, and you can read more about inheritance tax here.

 There are three types of gift you can leave:

-- a fixed amount of money (a pecuniary gift)
+- A pecuniary gift – a fixed amount of money of any size

-You can write your own legally binding will.
+We always recommend you use a lawyer or solicitor to help you write your Will.
 A solicitor can also help you with wording and other services.

 If you already have a will but would like to add a gift to Reprieve, you can amend your existing will with a codicil.
-Please ask your solicitor about this or use this form to request a codicil from Reprieve.
+Please ask your solicitor about this.

 If you have any questions, or would like more information, please contact [email protected].